-The University purchased \$56.7 million in capital assets in fiscal year 2021-22, as compared to \$63.3 million in fiscal year 2020-21.
-Major projects in progress or completed during the fiscal year included the continued construction of the SECC (The Sciences & Engineering Center and The Commons) project, the Goshen Hall curtain wall replacement, Landscape Master Plan Fountain, Peoples Building renovations, and the OneSIS Project.

-The University generally utilizes the State System to facilitate the issuance of bonds to raise capital for major projects.
-Given the efficiencies of the State System acting on behalf of fourteen universities, the University achieves low interest rates and administrative cost savings.
+The University purchased \$16.5 million in capital assets in fiscal year 2022-23, as compared to \$56.7 million in fiscal year 2021-22.
+Major projects completed during the fiscal year included the Sciences & Engineering Center and The Commons (SECC) project and the North Campus Drive Parking Structure.
+Ongoing projects cover a diverse range of areas, from building renovations to infrastructure enhancements, all with the overarching goal of enhancing and upgrading the campus environment to better support student success.
+The University utilizes the State System to facilitate the issuance of bonds to raise capital for major projects.
+Given the efficiencies of the State System acting on behalf of ten universities, the University achieves low interest rates and administrative cost savings.

-During fiscal year 2021-22, there were no new bond issuances by the State System.
+During fiscal year 2022-23, there were no new bond issuances by the University or State System.